dennis-tra/optimistic-provide/README.md

 To find these peers IPFS sends `FIND_NODES` RPCs to the closest peers it has in its routing table and then repeats the process for the returned set of peers.
 There are two termination conditions for this process:

-1. Termination: The current _beta_ closest peers were queried for even closer peers but didn't yield closer ones.
+1. **Termination**: The current _beta_ closest peers were queried for even closer peers but didn't yield closer ones.
-2. Starvation: All peers in the network were queried (if I interpret this condition correctly: `q.queryPeers.NumHeard() == 0 && q.queryPeers.NumWaiting() == 0`)
+2. **Starvation**: All peers in the network were queried (if I interpret [this condition](https://github.com/libp2p/go-libp2p-kad-dht/blob/cd05807c54f3168f01a5a363b37aee5e38fee63d/query.go#L368) correctly)

-This can lead to huge delays if some of the 20 closest peers don't respond timely or are straight out not reachable.
+This can lead to huge delays if some of the _beta_ closest peers don't respond timely or are straight out not reachable.
-The following graph shows the provide latency distribution.
+The following graph shows the latency distribution of the whole provide-process.

 ![](./plots/provide_latencies.png)

-In other words, it shows the distribution of how long it takes for the `dht.Provide(ctx, content.cid, true)` call to return.
+In other words, it shows the distribution of how long it takes for the [`dht.Provide(ctx, content.cid, true)`](https://github.com/libp2p/go-libp2p-kad-dht/blob/0b7ac010657443bc0675b3bd61133fe04d61d25b/fullrt/dht.go#L752) call to return.
 At the top of the graph you can find the percentiles and total sample size.
 There is a huge spike at around 10s which is probably related to an exceeded context deadline - not sure though.

 If we on the other hand look at how long it took to find the peers that we eventually stored the provider records at, we see that it takes less than 1.6s for the vast majority of cases.